Karlend/midnight-docs/docs/GTA 5/Lua/events.md

 * `OnVehicleEnter(veh)`

 ## `OnVehicleLeave`

-### Description

-Called when the local player has leaved the vehicle.
+`Called when the local player has leaved the vehicle.`

 | Argument | Type | Description           |
 | -------- | ---- | --------------------- |